yam-devops/cicd-jenkins-aws/README.md

-# GitOps CI/CD Project with Argo CD, Terraform, Jenkins, and GitLab
+# GitOps CI/CD Project on AWS with Argo CD, Terraform, Jenkins, and GitLab

 ## Overview